 Why Is My Aloe Plant Turning Brown

-- Overwatering: Excess of water is the first and most common cause for your aloe plant turning brown.
+- Overwatering: Excess of water is the first and most common cause for your aloe plant turning brown (3).

-- Exposure to sunlight: The brown color is produced by the phenolic compounds that the plant synthesizes to protect itself from ultraviolet radiation.
-This is a normal situation, but evidences that the aloe vera plant should be relocated indoors.
+- Exposure to sunlight: The brown color is produced by the phenolic compounds that the plant synthesizes to protect itself from ultraviolet radiation (5).
+This is a normal situation (6), but it evidences that the aloe vera plant should be relocated indoors (10).

-- Excess of salt in the soil: Not a frequent cause.
-Salinity improves soil structure, but the excess of salt, generates an antagonistic competition with other elements.
-In a saline soil, calcium and magnesium become replaced by sodium and the soil reduces its permeability because soidum seals the soil.
+- Excess of salt in the soil: This is not a frequent cause for an aloe plant turning brown (7).
+Salinity improves soil structure, but the excess of salt generates an antagonistic competition with other elements (8).
+In saline soil, calcium and magnesium become replaced by sodium (9) and the soil reduces its permeability because sodium seals the soil (4).
 In my studies, the first cause is overwatering, anyway.

 All these issues can be easily solved as I explain below through a repotting process, change of substrate, installing the plant indoors and preventive measures to avoid in the future overwatering cases, as I explained also for the succulents in general in this article about overwatering succulents.